opeolluwa/utils/README.md

 ## Description

 This repository contains a collection of useful scripts that can be used in any software project and in a desktop environment.
-The main purpose is to provide abstract some common task such as adding readme to a project, sending email and SMS, e.t.c.
+The main purpose is to provide abstracts on some common tasks such as adding readme to a project, sending email and SMS, etc.

 ## Getting Started